luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

-* User passes in `new` command
+* User passes in `add` command
+* Program asks for which car, displaying a menu
-* The program asks three questions: "What Job?", "For which car?", and "At what mileage?"
+* The program asks three questions: "What Job?" and "At what mileage?"
 * The user inputs the appropriate answers
 * That new maintenance is printed out with the mileage it is schudled at

-### View List of All Maintenance
+### View List of Previous and Upcoming Maintenance

 In order to keep track of completed and upcoming maintenance I want to be able to view all maintenance

 Usage Example:

 ```
-  > ./maintenance_tracker list Jetta
+  > ./maintenance_tracker list
+  For which car?
+  1. 2000 Jetta
+  2. 2012 CRV
+  3. 2014 Silverado
+  > 1
   1. √ Oil Change at 180000
   2. New Tires at 200000
   3. Fuel Filter at 205000